-After registering Global Mapper, you will have the option to expand the software's functionality with add-on modules or extensions.
-Modules require the purchase of the appropriate license and include the LiDAR Module (for more information, see page 19).
+After registering Global Mapper, you will have the option to expand the software's functionality with add-on licenses.

+Unlocking additional functionality requires the purchase of the appropriate license and include Global Mapper Pro.
 Extensions are typically developed and registered by third party developers, however a preconfigured extension called the COAST extension is installed with Global Mapper.
 This powerful tool is used to analyze the financial impact of coastal flooding.

 Navigating the Interface

-Software Layout

 Global Mapper's user interface has been designed to provide easy and intuitive access to all of the software's features and functions.
 The key elements of the interface are the menus, the toolbar, and, of course, the map window itself.
 A variety of dialog boxes and floating windows provide access to additional tools or more advanced functionality.